golfmak 2010

 Wall-to-wall usually means the roughs are also irrigated - sometimes with additional heads.

 An average 18-hole irrigation system will have from 600 to 1,000 sprinkler heads.
+Individual sprinkle heads can cost from $60.00 to $120.00 or more a piece.
+The new self radio-controlled heads have been quoted as high as $900.00.

 Check with the superintendent to find out how frequently the irrigation system needs repairs (secret: get a private meeting with the assistant superintendent if you really want the scoop).
 Check the spare parts inventory to see how well stocked it is.
 On the golf course you should look for blind spots indicating areas the sprinklers don't reach.
 Do all the sprinkler heads work?
 Did they cut any corners during installation?
-Does the system include a fertigation tank?
+Does the system include fertigation tanks?
 When was the last time the main pump shaft was pulled and repaired (a $10,000 to $35,000 job).

 DRAINAGE